ipfs/js-ipfs/packages/ipfs-http-gateway/README.md

-# ipfs-cli <!-- omit in toc -->
+# ipfs-http-gateway <!-- omit in toc -->

-> The implementation of the js-IPFS CLI
+> A web server that bridges HTTP to IPFS

 ## Lead Maintainer <!-- omit in toc -->